jkkummerfeld/irc-disentanglement/src/README.md

 Note - the values in the paper are an average over 10 runs, so they will differ slightly from what you get here.

+### Running on a file

+If you want to apply a model to a file, see this script for an example of how to do it: `example-running.sh`.
+The script is set up so someone could call it like so (once the necessary placeholders in the script are set):

+./disentangle-file.sh < sample.ascii.txt > sample.links.txt

 ## Ensemble

 For the best results, we used a simple ensemble of multiple models.